 I always wanted to visit this lovely country.
-I’m totally addicted to desert landscape and adventures but I must admit that I was a bit afraid that there is nothing more than the desert there.
+I’m totally addicted to the desert landscape and I’m dying to do the scenic flight over the Namib Desert. but I must admit that I was a bit afraid that there is nothing more than the desert there.
 This picture proves me wrong.

 Photo Story: Swakopmund City

 Swakopmund is a great example of German colonial architecture that is still alive and well as you can observe on this shot.

 From the air, you can see the colonial houses and streets laid out and structured in order, just as Germans are known to be.

 If you love this kind of photography, here are 77 drone photos that will make you want to fly a drone immediately.

 With churches and other official buildings in colourful red and pink roofs.

 The city is the second largest in Namibia and was founded at the end of the 19th century as the German harbour base in South-West Africa.
 Many of its inhabitants still speak German.